^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Causes of hemoptysis (a cough with blood) can be divided into three groups.
+The causes of hemoptysis (coughing up blood) can be divided into three groups.

-1. Inflammatory diseases - bronchoectatic disease, bronchitis, pulmonary tuberculosis (involving bronchi or cavernous process), lung abscess, pneumonia (especially caused by Klebsiella), ARVI.
+1. Inflammatory diseases - bronchiectasis, bronchitis, pulmonary tuberculosis (involving the bronchi or cavernous process), lung abscess, pneumonia (especially caused by Klebsiella), acute respiratory viral infections.

-3. Other conditions, among which it is especially important to distinguish:
+3. Other conditions, among which it is especially important to highlight:

 • acute left ventricular failure;